 A healthcare team member can insert the Foley bulb using their fingers or a speculum.
 Studies show the speculum was the more painful method of insertion.
 If you’re planning for a Foley bulb induction, consider asking your provider if they can insert it manually.6,7

-In addition, a study that looked at the overall satisfaction of those induced with cervical ripening balloons vs. prostaglandins showed that the patient experiences were equivalent.
+In addition, a study comparing overall satisfaction among patients induced with cervical ripening balloons vs. prostaglandins found that the patient experiences were equivalent.
 The group with the cervical ripening balloon alone actually reported less pain.9

 What Are the Risks of Foley Bulb Induction?

-A Foley bulb induction is safe, but there are a few risks.
+A Foley bulb induction is generally considered safe, but like any medical procedure, it comes with some potential risks.
 It may fall out and not work, and it may be painful.
 Reaching the desired dilation from a Foley bulb can also take a long time.
 Rarely, it can cause infection by introducing germs into the uterus.1

 Breaking Your Water